IBM/watson-vehicle-damage-analyzer/README.md

 # Steps

-This journey contains several pieces.
+This code pattern contains several pieces.
 The app server communicates with the Watson Visual Recognition service.
 The mobile application is built locally and run on the Android phone.

 ## Deploy the Server Application to IBM Cloud